Person-typing-on-laptop

 An IWMS combines these 5 key areas:

-1. Facilities Management
+• Facilities Management

 Examples of organisations that use IWMS software include commercial office buildings, hospitals and healthcare facilities, large educational campuses, manufacturing facilities and data centres.

-What Are The Key Features/Uses Of An IWMS?
+What are the Key Features/Uses of an IWMS?

 Data Integration